 If you have work experience, your resume should be formatted in the same way.
 Feel free to list your clubs and activities at your college, but emphasize your work experience.
 For you, writing a successful resume will come down to writing the strongest work experience section possible, and keeping the education section to the bare necessities.

 For a working professional, the education section is very straightforward.
 Mostly, the section exists as evidence that you have a degree of some sort.
 It should be placed less prominently than the professional experience section, and take up significantly less room.
 All working professionals should format their education section like this:

 - Name of school

 What if you recently went back to college?

-Working professionals who have recently been back to school should put their Education at the top.
-Those who have not recently been back can keep it below the Professional Experience section.
+Working professionals who recently went back to school should put their education section at the top.
+Those who have not recently been back can keep it below the professional experience section.

 Resume Genius’ Resume Builder